MOLECULAR BIOLOGY AND GENETICS - GENES AND THEIR FUNCTION - 2022/3

 There are typically two or three lectures given per week; electronic voting systems are implemented in some lectures to provide interactive revision and formative assessment, including both regular and frequent instant feedback to the students on their own progress.
 Peer-to-peer interaction in these sessions consolidates the learning of the concepts and facts.
 There are also dedicated revision tutorials through the course and at the end (total 7 hours).

 The students gain experience of working in small groups (pairs or triplets) in three practicals.
 The students are required to write up one practical report.
 This provides good practice in presenting concise, structured scientific writing and also requires the students to conduct mathematical and bioinformatic analysis of their own data.
+Note, there is a 1 hour online tutorial for practical course discussion/feedback right after completing the practical.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.